• Skip to main content

 Our vision is a community where all youth feel safe, accepted, and supported.
 Since 1970, over 50,000 youth have found safety and stability at The Bridge through emergency shelter and transitional housing for youth and has pioneered a national model of innovative homeless youth services across the nation.

-During this 2024 legislative session, The Bridge for Youth (BFY) requested $3.5 million in state funds for pre-design, design, property acquisition, project management, construction, and occupancy for new housing units in Hennepin County for youth (ages 16+) who are pregnant and/or parenting and have experienced homelessness.
+During this 2025 legislative session, The Bridge for Youth (BFY) is requesting state funds for pre-design, design, property acquisition, project management, construction, and occupancy for new housing units in Hennepin County for youth (ages 16+) who are pregnant and/or parenting and have experienced homelessness.

 The Bridge for Youth’s Strategic Plan Framework directs the organization to make significant investments in housing to address a critical gap of options in the 7-county metro by expanding between 30 to 40 new housing units for young families, including 15 new transitional living and up to 24 non-time limited supportive housing units on a new site in Hennepin County.
 This investment would fortify the continuum of care and spectrum of supports for young families ages 16+ at The Bridge.